-1. Carries out academic advisement responsibilities in a positiv ve and helpful way: 4 3 2 2 1 .]
-N/O 2.
-Is willing to devote time and energy to the development and materials, pedagogical processes, and related programs: improvement of curricular 4 3 2 2 1 .]
-N/O 3.
-Cooperates, collaborates, and promotes an environment of c collegiality with peers: 4 3 2 2 1 .]
-N/O 4.
-Maintains a high standard of professional ethics: 4 3 2 2 1 .]
-N/O 5.
-Attends all scheduled, contractually-required meetings: 4 3 2 2 1 .]
-N/O 6.
-Completes assigned duties: 4 3 2 2 1 .]
-N/O NC ON-TEACHING PERFORMANCE (EVALUATOR COMMENTS) : Str III.
-SUMMARY OF STUD ENT EVALUATIONS: Ar ea(s) of Improvement: IV.
-SUMMARY OF EVALUATION: • Overall rating of the faculty member's teaching and non-teaching Exceeds expectations [] Meets expectations [] Needs impro performances: • Recommended for continued employment: Yes [] No Sig nature of Evaluator: Date: Sig nature of Faculty Member: Date: ttachments to this evaluation form shall include copies of student e included in the evaluation. valuations any and material provide d by the j facu lty member t
+1. Carries out academic advisement responsibilities in a positive and helpful way: 4 3 2 1 N/O 2.
+Is willing to devote time and energy to the development and improvement of curricular materials, pedagogical processes, and related programs: 4 3 2 1 N/O 3.
+Cooperates, collaborates, and promotes an environment of collegiality with peers: 4 3 2 1 N/O 4.
+Maintains a high standard of professional ethics: 4 3 2 1 N/O 5.
+Attends all scheduled, contractually-required meetings: 4 3 2 1 N/O 6.
+Completes assigned duties: 4 3 2 1 N/O NO N-TEACHING PERFORMANCE (EVALUATOR COMMENTS):

+Str III.
+SUMMARY OF STUDENT EVALUATIONS: engths: Are ea(s) of Improvement: IV.
+SUMMARY OF EVALUATION: Overall rating of the faculty member's teaching and non-teaching performances: Exceeds expectations [] Meets expectations [] Needs improvement [] Unsatisfactory Recommended for continued employment: Yes [] No Sig nature of Evaluator: Date: Sig nature of Faculty Member: Date: A ttachments to this evaluation form shall include copies of student evaluations any and material provide Included in the evaluation. ed b y th e fa cul ty member to